queite/queite.github.io/LearningProjects/README.md

 ## Projects :book:

-Here you can find some of my learning projects at [Trybe](https://www.betrybe.com/).
+Here you can find some of my projects.

 ##  👩🏻‍💻 Back-end Module Projects